tinymce/tinymce/modules/tinymce/README.md

 __How to Contribute to the Docs__

-Docs are hosted on Github in the [tinymce-docs](https://github.com/tinymce/tinymce-docs) repo.
+Docs are hosted on GitHub in the [tinymce-docs](https://github.com/tinymce/tinymce-docs) repo.

-[How to contribute](https://www.tiny.cloud/docs/advanced/contributing-docs/) to the docs, including a style guide, can be found on the TinyMCE website.
+[How to contribute](https://github.com/tinymce/tinymce-docs/blob/main/CONTRIBUTING.adoc) to the docs, including a style guide, can be found on the GitHub repo.

 [Documentation](https://www.tiny.cloud/docs/)